Estimated reading time: 8 minutes

 The Cons

-AAVs are certified to reliably.
+AAVs are certified to be reliable.
 However, anything mechanical can and will fail.
 Some manufacturers claim they’re suitable for 500,000 uses (approximately 30 years).
+Some state and local building departments, as they mention in the video above, prohibit AAVs.
+Check on your local adoption for more info.
+This simple step is probably the most common mistake (assuming they allowed “everywhere).”

 US manufacturers offer warranties that range from 1 year to “lifetime.”
 You’ll want to seek out the warranty info.
 Most plumbers won’t have it.